top of page

 In Situations Where There Might Be Prejudice or Misunderstanding

 Unfortunately, not everyone is well-informed, understanding, or tolerant about autism.
 In environments where there's a high likelihood of encountering prejudice, stereotypes, or misconceptions, it might be best to withhold disclosure to avoid potential negative reactions.
+Think about how you might feel if you disclose your autism, and the person doesn't believe you.
+This is a risk.

 a male autistic adult thinking on a couch in dim light